MusahMusah/blog-microservice/README.md

 - Get the application up and running by following the instructions in the Installation Guide of this README.

 ## Discussion
+* The Reason for using microservices software architecture is to have a loosely coupled system.
+This means that the system can be decoupled from the other components, making the system scalable and easy to maintain.
+* The Post Microservice handles importing posts from external blogs via a REST API as well as creating and retrieving posts.
+Post import is done via a cron job, which runs every minute validating posts to be imported from their next_export_time and frequency as specified in the database.
+This way posts can be imported from multiple blogs automatically.

+Another approach to importing posts from external blogs is to have an individual cron job for each import.
+This way the cron job can be scheduled to run based on the frequency of import.
+This was not implemented in this project due to time constraints.

 ### Improvements for a production API
 - Write tests with attention to non-framework specific features.